-3.31 Policy Regarding Student Protections Against Sexual Assault, Relationship Violence, and Stalking (Adopted 6-16-2014) (formerly 3.26) (incorporated into new 3.31)
+3.31 Policy Regarding Student Protections Against Sexual Assault, Relationship Violence, and Stalking (Adopted 6-16-2014) (formerly 3.26) (incorporated into new 3.31) East Control Collogo is committed to maintaining on advantional environment that is

 East Central College is committed to maintaining an educational environment that is free from illegal discrimination or harassment in admission or access to its programs, activities, and facilities.
 This includes conduct on property owned or operated by the College, at College-sanctioned functions, and certain off-campus events.
 Sexual assault, as that term is defined in this Policy, is a form of sexual harassment and is strictly prohibited.
 Relationship violence and stalking may also be forms of discrimination and harassment and are also strictly prohibited.
 For purposes of this Policy, "relationship violence" refers to both dating and domestic violence, as those terms as are defined below.
 The College also prohibits: